OUR BENEFICE

 Holy Communion

-Drop-in Hour of Prayer at St Peter's Church, Wrockwardine every Tuesday at 12noon.
+Drop-in Hour of Prayer at St Peter's Church, Wrockwardine every Tuesday between 12noon and 1pm.

 OUR CHURCHES